 Romeo died 5 days after this photo

-Today I want to talk about Panleuk (Feline Panleukopenia), Parvo (Parvovirus) and Tamiflu (Oseltamivir Phosphate).
+Today I want to talk about Panleuk (Feline Panleukopenia), Parvo (Parvovirus) and Tamiflu (Oseltamivir Phosphate) – please also read the update at the base of the page (Michael).

 There are few diseases in the animal world that strike heartbreak and terror into animal lovers as much as panleuk and parvo.
 Today’s column will be off the beaten path as I will be addressing both cat and dog owners.
 The two diseases are so alike they are 98% identical, differing in only 2 amino acids.
 Their symptoms and treatment must be handled quickly or the rate of death exceeds 90%.